Weight Management

 Always dispose of used needles in an FDA-approved sharps container.
 Never throw loose needles in household trash.

-Ozempic & weight loss: What to expect
+Ozempic & weight loss: what to expect

 Ozempic is not just effective for managing blood sugar levels in people with diabetes – it's also proven to help you lose weight.

-“GLP-1 medications can be an effective tool for weight management by promoting slowed digestion, increased satiety, and appetite regulation,” says Daniel Chavez, RD, “but they work best when combined with a well-balanced diet and strength training.
-A diet high in protein and fiber coupled with ample hydration and consistent resistance training is crucial.”
+"But they work best when combined with a well-balanced diet and strength training.
+A diet high in protein and fiber coupled with ample hydration and consistent resistance training is crucial."

-Semaglutide is also available with a higher dose 2.4 mg) in the drug Wegovy, which is FDA-approved for weight loss.
-Wegovy has shown an average weight loss of 14.9% of total body weight (about 33 pounds) over 68 weeks.
+Semaglutide is also available with a higher dose (2.4 mg) in the drug Wegovy, which is FDA-approved for weight loss.

 However, it's important to have realistic expectations.
 Your results may vary based on: